LottePronk/whokaryote/README.md

 - A file with the tiara predictions called tiara_pred.txt
 - A .csv file with the calculated features and the predictions called **featuretable_predictions_[model].tsv**
 - A .tsv file with only the contig ID and the predictions called **whokaryote_predictions_[model].tsv**

+Note that contigs with less than 2 genes or shorter than the minimum size are not classified and do not appear in the output.